ehlymana/TopMoviesAndTVShows/README.md

 The app can be installed using the *apk* file **app-release** located in the directory: **app/release/**.

 The app requires a connection to the Internet in order for it to work properly.

+The app will not work on an Android device with an API lower than 24.